 The key to good decision-making is to be informed.
 You will be on the right track if you first think about your child's short- and long-term needs, your child's wishes, and your family situation, and then seek out relevant information to clarify your options.
 Trust your instincts to tell you if something does not feel right.
 Raise questions if something is bothering you.
-At the end, it is important to make sure that a decision feels right to you.
+In the end, it is important to make sure that a decision feels right to you.
+Leviton, A., Mueller, M., & Kauffman, C. (1992).
+The family-centered consultation model: Practical applications for professionals.
+Infants and Young Children, 4 (3), 1-8.